tojahech/website/content/climbing-pouch/index.md

 ---
 title: "Climbing Phone Pouches"
+description: "Silly idea to carry a phone when cilmbing -- just use a pocket"
 ---

 Where do you put your phone if you want to take photos from the top of a climb?